tokamak-network/snapshot-strategies/src/strategies/tokamak-network-dao/README.md

-# Tokamak DAO voting strategy
+# Tokamak Network DAO voting strategy

 The voting rights are calculated proportionally based on the following assets: